 Care Conversations can often reach a stalemate.
 When loved ones disagree on a course of action, it may be best to seek outside help, such as an eldercare mediator.
 Mediators can guide the conversation, help loved ones determine a problem-solving process, and provide an objective opinion on ways to improve the quality of conversations.
 Because there are no licensing standards for mediators, you’ll need to research knowledgeable experts.
-You could start your search with resources such as the National Eldercare Mediator Network or the National Care Planning Council.
+You could start your search with resources such as the National Care Planning Council.

 My elderly father is misinterpreting my concern for him.
 He thinks I’m being “nosy” and trying to take his money from him.
 How can I reassure him that I have his best interests at heart?

 Your father’s reaction may have nothing to do with you.
 Many people affected by Alzheimer’s disease or other forms of dementia may become fearful, suspicious or paranoid.
 These personality changes can get increasingly worse and should not be ignored.
 Discuss your concerns with a health care provider or geriatric counselor as soon as possible.

 My mother has Alzheimer’s, which makes it difficult for her to express her thoughts and feelings.
 How can I improve our conversations?